top of page

 Progress Through Collaborative Efforts

 Encouragingly, there is a growing movement in Asia towards responsible pet ownership.
-Mobile veterinary clinics and low-cost sterilization programs are making spay and neuter services more accessible to underserved communities.
-Awareness campaigns that dispel myths and provide factual information in local languages are crucial in promoting understanding and acceptance.
+Mobile veterinary clinics and low-cost sterilization programs are making spay and neuter services more accessible.
+These initiatives focus on serving underserved communities, helping bridge gaps in awareness.

 Photo courtesy of KAT Centre Nepal